 If the PCs earn the trust of the pirates, one of the men, an old sailor named KLAY confides that two of their number caught a jungle pox that made blue boils appear on their bodies.
 The infected men died three days later, vomiting up worm-ridden.
 Klay believes that it is a curse sent on them by their ship's captain, who was thought to dabble in dark sorcery.
-It is up to the DM whether this is a tropical infection or a curse sent to kill the traitorous pirates.
+It is up to the judge whether this is a tropical infection or a curse sent to kill the traitorous pirates.

 If the malady is a contagious infection, anyone with open wounds near the pirates has a chance of catching the pox.
-1d6 days after exposure, make a DC 15 Constitution save.
-On a failure, blue boils appear on the victim.
-They suffer disadvantage on all physical checks!
-Each day thereafter, the victim must make another Constitution save or suffer a severe fever which causes 1d8 necrotic damage.
+1d6 days after exposure, make a DC 12 FORTITUDE save.
+On a failure, the victim suffers from burning blue boils that appear on all of their joints.
+Each day thereafter, the victim must make another FORTITUDE save or suffer a severe fever which causes 1d6 damage.
 This continues until the roll is made and the victim recovers, or the victim perishes.